Vanilagy/MarbleBlast/README.md

 <img src="./screenshots/level_select.png" width="640">

 ## Technical overview
 The game is implemented in TypeScript and utilizes [three.js](https://github.com/mrdoob/three.js/) for rendering and [OimoPhysics](https://github.com/saharan/OimoPhysics) as its physics engine.
 Its levels and assets weren't rebuilt from scratch; instead, they are read and imported from .dif, .dts and .mis files used internally by the Torque 3D Engine, on which the original game runs.
 All the game's internal logic was implemented from scratch, however.
-The physics simulation runs at a rate of 120 Hz and utilizes continuous collision detection - it was tuned to feel as close to the original as possible, but obviously there are still small differences.
+The physics simulation runs at a rate of 120 Hz and utilizes continuous collision detection - it was tuned to feel as close to the original as possible, but obviously there are still small differences, for example the lack of traplaunching.
 Resources are lazily loaded over the network when required for levels, making the initial load time of the website relatively short (about 4 MB).
 The UIs are all implemented in plain HTML and CSS, and simple persistence is provided by localStorage.

 ## Building
 If you wish to build the game yourself, simply clone the repository, then run `npm install` and `npm run compile`, which will compile the TypeScript code using [rollup](https://rollupjs.org/guide/en/).
 If you wish to bundle the project, run `npm run bundle`, which uses [Sarcina](https://github.com/Vanilagy/Sarcina).